FDA Warning: Power Morcellators May Spread Cancer

 The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Morcellator Lawsuits.
 We are handling individual litigation nationwide and currently accepting new morcellation cancer cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one was diagnosed with cancer after undergoing surgery with a power morcellator, you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.